Board of Education

-The January 12, 2021 Board of Education Meeting will be held in-person beginning at 6:30 p.m.
-Due to COVID-19 meeting size guidelines, there will be a total of ten attendees permitted in the room on a first-come, first-served basis.
-In addition, 10 attendees will be permitted in an overflow room containing a video feed of the Board Meeting.
+The June 22, 2021 Board of Education Meeting will be held in-person beginning at 6:30 p.m.
+Due to COVID-19 meeting size guidelines, there will be a total of fifty attendees permitted in the room on a first-come, first-served basis.
+The meeting can also be viewed on the District 300 YouTube channel.

 Board Policy and guidelines for public participation

 Members of the public, especially residents of District 300, are welcome to connect with the Board at a board meeting during public participation.

 - Individuals seeking to provide public comment must complete the sign-in sheet located on the lectern in front of the Board Room dais, prior to the beginning of the meeting at 6:30 p.m.